What to do if you lose your pet

 Found a dog?

-The first place people usually ring when their animal is lost is Council, so if you find a dog, contact Council on 8571 1000 and we will arrange to collect it and try to find its owner.
+Residents will usually ring Council first when their animal is lost.
+If you find a dog during normal business hours, contact Council on 8571 1000 and we will arrange to collect it and try to find the owner.
 Animal Management Officers carry microchip scanners with them and can often locate the owner within minutes of scanning the animal.

-We return over 70 per cent of dogs back to their owners.
+We return as many dogs as possible directly back to their owners.
 In most cases, where the dog is currently registered and there is no prior history of the dog escaping, we return it directly to its owner free of charge.

 Found a cat?